- ARTICLE I: NAME AND PRINCIPAL ADDRESS

 ARTICLE X: DISCRIMINATION

-he Association recognizes discrimination on the basis of race, national origin, religion, age, sex, sexual orientation, gender identity/gender expression or handicapped condition to be inconsistent with its goals, purposes, and policies and with the professional and ethical responsibilities of its members.
+he Association recognizes discrimination on the basis of ethnicity, race, national origin, religion, age, sex, sexual orientation, gender identity/gender expression, handicapped condition, or veteran status to be inconsistent with its goals, purposes, and policies and with the professional and ethical responsibilities of its members.
 Therefore, all programs and activities of the Association, and its responsibilities to its members and to society shall be carried out in such manner as to be consistent with and in adherence to this policy.

 ARTICLE XI: POLICY STATEMENTS

 The Association may generate relevant policy statements to represent the opinion of the Association for dissemination.
 The procedure for adoption of policy statements will be followed as designated in the bylaws of the constitution.
 (Section B).

 In 1998 a new constitution was adopted to reflect a new managerial style to provide better representation by its membership.
 The new officers will be elected in the spring of 1999 and will take office in June of that year.
 To allow for continuity the vice presidents for Membership, Public Relations and Publications, and Governmental Affairs will be elected for an initial one year term after which they will continue to be elected to two year terms and all other vice presidents will be elected for two year terms.